WHERE TO GO IN DENMARK

 I just recently visited Denmark myself – Copenhagen and Kronberg – but did not get to visit many other places.
 And so, I have asked a few of my fellow travel bloggers about their favorite place in Denmark – so, not only I am inspired to visit more places in Denmark, but I hope, this list with top places to see, will also inspire you to explore Denmark-

-So, here are some of the most beautiful places to see in denmark.
+So, here are some of the most beautiful places to see in Denmark (for Europe travel tips in general, make sure to check out my tips for Non-Europeans traveling to Europe).

 Tivoli Gardens in Copenhagen